analystAnirudh/Operational-Metrics-Analysis/README.md

-# 📊 Operational Analytics - Using SQL
+# 📊 Operational-Metrics-Analytics - Using SQL

 ## 📌 Project Overview
 Operational Analytics involves analyzing a company's end-to-end operations to identify areas for improvement.
 As a **Lead Data Analyst**, your goal is to derive meaningful insights from data, investigate metric spikes, and support decision-making for various teams like operations, support, and marketing.